 You can sign up now for a free trial.
 If it works for you, take up a plan with flexible monthly payments.

-You may seek a more extensive edit from a human being at a later date but many of those who do so still report immense benefits from using an automated system like ProWritingAid.
+You may seek a more extensive edit from a human being at a later date, but many of those who do so still report immense benefits from using an automated system like ProWritingAid.

-Online Community
+Online Communities

-Software like Squibler and ProWritingAid will help you a lot when you are trying to learn how to write a fantasy novel and your puny human brain can’t handle it anymore.
+Software like Squibler and ProWritingAid will help you when you are trying to learn how to write a fantasy novel.

 Thank Greyskull for the new wave of automation.
 While fantasy writing will never get any easier, these tools allow us to take on greater workloads while our novels become longer, richer, and more elaborate.